How to Reduce Your Carbon Footprint in 21 Practical Ways

 7. Minimize your food waste

 Discarded food is usually sent to landfills, where it rots and turns into methane gas, contributing to greenhouse gases and climate change.
-Try reducing your food waste in order to reduce your carbon footprint.
+To prevent this, try reducing your food waste in order to reduce your carbon footprint.

-Try shopping for small amounts of food several times during the week instead of buying in bulk once a week — this way, you don’t overbuy food.
+Try shopping for small amounts of food several times during the week instead of buying in bulk once a week so you don’t overbuy food.

 Also, store fresh food correctly to stop it from going bad prematurely.
 In addition, if you can’t finish an entire meal, then eat the leftovers the following day.